abhijit06021997/argocd/README.md

 12)we should have argocd yaml where speciified your repo url of deploymentyaml and service.yaml

 give path yoyr application and apply it

+# if you are deploing manually on gui you must copy repo url from browser link of github  then enter folder/path  name where yaml file are present

+# synchronise regularly when you update image or replicas

+#replicas firstly create automatically new and then old delete when you update